erikernst4/entrainment-metrics/docs/source/usage/continuous_time_series.rst

 Using Continuous TimeSeries
 ---------------------------

-When you already have a list of InterPausalUnit with some feature of interest calculated you can already create a TimeSeries object for some feature that the IPUs have precalculated.
-Here's an example using knn.
+If you have a list of InterPausalUnits with some feature of interest already calculated, you can create a TimeSeries object for such a feature.
+Here is an example that uses k-Nearest-Neighbors (kNN) regressor, as explained in Gálvez et al. (2020).

 .. code-block:: python